namtel-hp/FSTWeek/README.md

 # FSTWeek
-A Event management android app where can be many events.
+A Event management android app.
 On each event one speaker will give speech on a fixed topic.
 The user can view the events, register them, as well as see the speakers.
 There will have a meet up events for the users.
 User can view the meet up event, disccuss there.
 There also a chat platform for the users whcih will be monitored by the admins by FSTWeekAdmin app.
 Link:

 # This app uses